i0ntempest/Adobe-Downloader/readme-en.md

 If you are still worried about problems, please find a professional to check the relevant code, although it is futile

-### **Explanation of relevant error codes**

-- 2700: This is unlikely to occur, unless the Setup component processing fails
-- 107: The downloaded file architecture does not match the system architecture or the installation file is damaged
-- 103: Permission issues, please ensure the Helper status is normal
-- 182: The downloaded file is not complete or damaged, or the Setup component does not match the product, please download X1a0He CC
-- 133: System disk space is insufficient
-- -1: Setup component is not processed or processed failed, please contact the developer
-- 195: The downloaded product does not support your current system
-- 146: Please grant Adobe Downloader full disk permission in the Mac system settings
-- 255: Installation failed, please contact the developer

 ### Questions about the Setup Component

 > It’s mentioned in the usage instructions that to use the installation feature, you need to modify Adobe’s setup